Jakub Švec

-Jakub Švec (born 23 July 2000) is a Slovak footballer who plays for MFK Skalica on loan from SK Dynamo České Budějovice as a forward.
+Jakub Švec (born 23 July 2000) is a Slovak professional footballer who plays for Polish club Stal Stalowa Wola as a forward.

 Career

 Švec made his Fortuna Liga debut for ViOn Zlaté Moravce against Zemplín Michalovce on 25 November 2017.

 In January 2023, Švec returned to his native Slovakia with MFK Skalica on loan until the end of the season, with his parent club being based in the Czech Republic with SK Dynamo České Budějovice.